-on reform, and providing information to Western delegations.
-During the 1985 OSCE Meeting of Experts on the Progress of Human Rights, the International Helsinki Federation organized a parallel forum that brought together leading Western and Eastern individuals.
-During the 1986 Bern Meeting of Experts on Human Contacts, Western and neutral delegations passed lists of unresolved cases of family reunification, family visits, and bi-national marriages to their East European counterparts, lists that were sent back to the capitals and resulted in positive decisions on a number of cases.
+The involvement of individuals, groups, and NGOs in OSCE meetings increased the effect of the Helsinki process by such means as organizing events, generating debate on reform, and providing information to Western delegations.
+During the 1985 OSCE Meeting of Experts on the Progress of Human Rights, the International Helsinki Federation organized a parallel forum that brought together leading individuals from both West and East.29 During the 1986 Bern Meeting of Experts on Human Contacts, Western and neutral delegations passed lists of unresolved cases of family reunification, family visits, and bi-national marriages to their Eastern European counterparts, lists that were sent back to the capitals and resulted in positive decisions on a number of cases.30

 During this period, a particular method of the Helsinki process exerted a steady pressure for reform.
 Often a document would stipulate a general principle or commitment that was then further elaborated on in subsequent documents.
-The issue of family reunification can illustrate this process regarding the rights of human contacts.
+The issue of family reunification can illustrate this process.
 During the Cold War, the Iron Curtain separated many families, and the Warsaw Pact countries did not recognize the right of freedom of movement.
-In the 1975 Helsinki Final Act, the States declared "their aim to facilitate freer movement and contacts, individually and collectively, whether privately or officially, among persons, institutions and organizations of the participating States," and made commitments in the areas of "Contacts and Regular Meetings on the Basis of Family Ties," "Reunification of Families," "Marriage between Citizens of Different States," and "Travel for Personal or Professional Reasons."
+In the 1975 Helsinki Final Act, the States declared "their aim to facilitate freer movement and contacts, individually and collectively, whether privately or officially, among persons, institutions and organizations of the participating States," and made commitments in the areas of "Contacts and Regular Meetings on the Basis of Family Ties," "Reunification of Families," "Marriage between Citizens of Different States," and "Travel for Personal or Professional Reasons."31

-In the area of "Reunification of Families," the States first agreed in 1975 to the general principle that they would deal in a "positive and humanitarian spirit with the applications of persons who wish to be reunited with members of their family" and process applications in this area "as expeditiously as possible."
-However, in the 1983 Madrid Document, "as expeditiously as possible" was defined as normally within six months, and in the 1989 Vienna Document, the States recognized the right of freedom of movement, stating that "everyone shall be free to leave any country, including his own, and to return to his country."
+In the area of "Reunification of Families," the States agreed in 1975 to the general principle that they would deal in a "positive and humanitarian spirit with the applications of persons who wish to be reunited with members of their family" and process applications in this area "as expeditiously as possible."32 However, in the 1983 Madrid Document, "as expeditiously as possible" was defined as normally within six months, and in the 1989 Vienna Document, the States recognized the right of freedom of movement, stating that "everyone shall be free to leave any country, including his own, and to return to his country."33